xpack/xcdl-cli-ts/README.md

 # The xPack Component Manager

-A tool to manage component configurations, inspired by eCos (work in progress).
+A tool to manage component configurations & builds, inspired by eCos CDL (work in progress).

 ## Project documentation